 Why use a Checkbook Control Retirement Account?

 - Flexibility: With Checkbook Control of your crypto assets, you can invest in the crypto assets of your choice, using the crypto exchange of your choice.
 You are not limited to the availability of crypto on a particular platform.
 Get in on alts, Initial Coin Offerings, ICOs, exchange arbitrage, and all other cryptocurrency investment strategies.

 - Cost-Savings: With a Checkbook Control Crypto IRA, you pay only a low flat set-up fee.
 There are no asset-based fees, no percentage fees, or transaction fees.

-- Security: With a Checkbook Control Crypto IRA, you can hold the assets in a hardware wallet – Trezor, Ledger Nano, or other form of cold storage – that’s in your possession.
-You don’t have to rely on the security of a platform.
+- Security: With a Checkbook Control Crypto IRA, you may be able to hold the assets in a hardware wallet – Trezor, Ledger Nano, or other form of cold storage – rather than relying on the security of a platform.

 Checkbook Crypto Compliance

 Be aware of prohibited transactions.
 Avoid investing a Self-Directed Crypto IRA with entities controlled by the IRA owner or other disqualified persons as defined in Section 4975 of the Tax Code.
 Crypto that you or any disqualified person hold personally should not be moved to your Crypto IRA or Crypto 401k.
 Nor should any crypto that is held by your IRA/401k be moved to the account of a disqualified person.

 The investor is the Checkbook Retirement Account.
 All paperwork and documentation should be in the name of the investing entity, which may be your IRA-LLC, Solo 401k, Solo 401k-LLC, QRP, or Defined Benefit Plan.
 Exchange accounts should be titled in the name of your IRA-LLC, Solo 401k Trust, Solo 401k-LLC, or Defined Benefit Plan.

 UBIT, UBTI, UDFI: Certain investments may result in taxable income to retirement accounts.
-For crypto investors, this may apply to crypto mining operations within an SDIRA, 401k, or QRP.
+For crypto investors, this is most likely to apply to crypto mining operations within an SDIRA, 401k, or QRP.

 No S-Corp investments for IRAs: Having an IRA as an equity partner in a business that has made an S-corp tax election would result in revocation of the business’s S-corp status.